\\\ Summer Pet Gardens \\\ Updated Summer 2022

 Tips for a pet-friendly safe compost

-Compost heaps need covering or fencing off to ensure pets cannot access.
+Compost heaps need covering or fencing off to ensure pets cannot access them.

 Whilst the nation is trying to prevent less food waste and recycle more and more household waste, (3 million Brits have already signed up to Olioex free sharing food app – Join them ) the compost heap is ever expanding in size with food waste.
 This is another huge problem that vets have to deal with, seeing many accidents in their surgeries, where dogs and cats have been scavenging through compost heaps and become very ill.
 Best to avoid by covering up and fencing off.